Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

 \section{Spectral shape of the SGWB in EsGB}

 PTAs are facilities timing an ensemble of Galactic pulsars for decades, with an approximate cadence of $\sim 1 \,\text{week}$.
-The inverse of the observational timespan sets the minimum frequency PTAs are sensitive to, roughly $1\, \text{nHz}$, while the inverse cadence sets the maximum frequency, around $1 \,\mu\text{Hz}$. \\ The TOAs of the radio beams coming from pulsars are then fitted with a \textit{timing model}, which includes several variables, describing the pulsar spin period, the spin period derivative, its sky localization, the effect of the interstellar medium, the impact of bodies in the Solar system etc~\cite{Hobbs:2006, Edwards:2006, Lentati:2013, Lorimer_2004}.
+The inverse of the observational timespan sets the minimum frequency PTAs are sensitive to, roughly $1\, \text{nHz}$, while the inverse cadence sets the maximum frequency, around $1 \,\mu\text{Hz}$.

+The TOAs of the radio beams coming from pulsars are then fitted with a \textit{timing model}, which includes several variables, describing the pulsar spin period, the spin period derivative, its sky localization, the effect of the interstellar medium, the impact of bodies in the Solar System etc~\cite{Hobbs:2006, Edwards:2006, Lentati:2013, Lorimer_2004}.
 The difference between the observed TOAs and the ones predicted by the timing model fit is termed \textit{timing residuals}, and will be labeled as $\delta t$ in the following.
-The \textit{timing residuals} contain unmodeled information: aside from measurement noise, they can also include the imprints of new physical phenomena.\\ Recently, PTA collaborations have reported evidence for the presence of an underlying temporally-correlated common stochastic process in the timing residuals of pulsars~\cite{EPTAIII, Agazie_2023_SGWB, Reardon_2023, Xu_2023, Miles_2024}, with a distinctive pattern of inter-pulsar correlation resembling the HD curve~\cite{1983ApJ...265L..39H}.
+The \textit{timing residuals} contain unmodeled information: aside from measurement noise, they can also include the imprints of new physical phenomena.

+Recently, PTA collaborations have reported evidence for the presence of an underlying temporally-correlated common stochastic process in the timing residuals of pulsars~\cite{EPTAIII, Agazie_2023_SGWB, Reardon_2023, Xu_2023, Miles_2024}, with a distinctive pattern of inter-pulsar correlation resembling the HD curve~\cite{1983ApJ...265L..39H}.
 These features point to the presence of a SGWB, inducing variations in the TOAs of radio beams from the pulsar ensemble.
 Strong efforts have been dedicated to unveil the origin of such a background.
-While it could be produced by cosmological processes, such as cosmic strings or phase transitions in the Early Universe~\cite{EPTA_IV, Afzal_2023}, the most likely explanation of the SGWB lies in the incoherent superposition of GWs emitted by a population of inspiralling SMBHBs at low redshift ($z \lesssim 2$). \\ In this work, we assume indeed such an \textit{astrophysical} origin of the observed signal.
+While it could be produced by cosmological processes, such as cosmic strings or phase transitions in the Early Universe~\cite{EPTA_IV, Afzal_2023}, the most likely explanation of the SGWB lies in the incoherent superposition of GWs emitted by a population of inspiralling SMBHBs at low redshift ($z \lesssim 2$). \\

+In this work, we assume indeed such an \textit{astrophysical} origin of the observed signal.
 In particular, we restrict to an isotropic, unpolarized, stationary and gaussian background, which is fully characterized by the two point function of timing residuals~\cite{Maggiore:2018sht}:

 where the indices $a$ and $b$ label the pair of pulsars being correlated, $\theta_{ab}$ the angle between them and $f_l$ and $f_h$ the minimum and maximum frequency detectable by PTAs, respectively.
 The angular dependence of the two point function is completely factored out of the integral in the HD curve, $\xi (\theta_{ab})$, defined as: